Decentralization: History

 The word "centralisation" came into use in France in 1794 as the post-Revolution French Directory leadership created a new government structure.
-The word "décentralisation" came into usage in the 1820s.
-"Centralization" entered written English in the first third of the 1800s; mentions of decentralization also first appear during those years.
+The word "décentralisation" came into use in the 1820s.
+"Centralization" entered written English in the first third of the 1800s; Mentions of decentralization in English also appear during this period.
 In the mid-1800s Tocqueville would write that the French Revolution began with "a push towards decentralization" but became, "in the end, an extension of centralization."
 In 1863, retired French bureaucrat Maurice Block wrote an article called "Decentralization" for a French journal that reviewed the dynamics of government and bureaucratic centralization and recent French efforts at decentralization of government functions.

-Ideas of liberty and decentralization were carried to their logical conclusions during the 19th and 20th centuries by anti-state political activists calling themselves "anarchists", "libertarians", and even decentralists.
+Ideas of liberty and decentralization were further developed during the 19th and 20th centuries by anti-state political activists calling themselves "anarchists", "libertarians", and even decentralists.
 Tocqueville was an advocate, writing: "Decentralization has, not only an administrative value but also a civic dimension since it increases the opportunities for citizens to take interest in public affairs; it makes them get accustomed to using freedom.
 And from the accumulation of these local, active, persnickety freedoms, is born the most efficient counterweight against the claims of the central government, even if it were supported by an impersonal, collective will."
 Pierre-Joseph Proudhon (1809–1865), influential anarchist theorist wrote: "All my economic ideas as developed over twenty-five years can be summed up in the words: agricultural-industrial federation.
 All my political ideas boil down to a similar formula: political federation or decentralization."

 In the early 20th century, America responded to the centralization of economic wealth and political power with a decentralist movement.
 This movement blamed large-scale industrial production for the decline of middle-class shopkeepers and small manufacturers, and it promoted increased property ownership and a return to small-scale living.
 The decentralist movement attracted Southern Agrarians like Robert Penn Warren, as well as journalist Herbert Agar.
 New Left and libertarian individuals who identified with social, economic, and often political decentralism through the ensuing years included Ralph Borsodi, Wendell Berry, Paul Goodman, Carl Oglesby, Karl Hess, Donald Livingston, Kirkpatrick Sale (author of Human Scale), Murray Bookchin, Dorothy Day, Senator Mark O. Hatfield, Mildred J. Loomis and Bill Kauffman.

 Decentralization was one of ten Megatrends identified in this best seller.

 Leopold Kohr, author of the 1957 book The Breakdown of Nations – known for its statement "Whenever something is wrong, something is too big" – was a major influence on E. F. Schumacher, author of the 1973 bestseller Small Is Beautiful: A Study of Economics As If People Mattered.
 In the next few years a number of best-selling books promoted decentralization.